dotnetcore/WTM/README.md

 Frame QQ communication group: 694148336(full), 892848149 (group2)

-current version 5.0x is in VNext branch
+version 6.0x is in dotnet branch

 ## Click <a href="http://wtmdoc.walkingtec.cn/setup">here</a>  to generate a WTM project online and experience the beauty of WTM immediately~~~